Sniper denied parole, 20 years after terrorizing D.C. area

 The Virginia Parole Board rejected his request on Aug.
 30, finding that Malvo remains a risk to the community and should serve more of his sentence before being released on parole, state records of Parole Board decisions for August show.

-“Release at this time would diminish seriousness of crime; Serious nature and circumstances of your offense(s),” the Parole Board wrote.
+“Release at this time would diminish the seriousness of the crime; Serious nature and circumstances of your offense(s),” the Parole Board wrote.

 Malvo’s accomplice, John Allen Muhammad, was executed in Virginia in 2009.
 Malvo, now 37, was sentenced to life without parole for the three Virginia killings.
 But after the U.S. Supreme Court ruled in 2012 that mandatory life sentences for juveniles are unconstitutional, two federal courts found that Malvo was entitled to new sentencing hearings.
 The Virginia legislature also passed a law in 2020 that gave juvenile offenders an opportunity to seek parole after serving 20 years.